popphp/docs/user_guide/views.rst

     </html>

-As mentioned before, the benefit of using stream-based templates is you can limit the use of PHP within the template for security, and more importantly, store the template strings within the application for easier access and management for the application users.
+As mentioned before, the benefit of using stream-based templates is you can limit the use of PHP within the template for security, as well as store the template strings within the application for easier access and management for the application users.
 And, streams can be stored in a number of ways.
 The most common is as a string in the application's database that gets passed in to the view's constructor.
 But, you can store them in a text-based file, such as ``index.html`` or ``template.txt``, and the view